Numasive/BCG-Project/README.md

 Ensure you’re able to explain the performance of your model, where did the model underperform?
 Why did you choose the evaluation metrics that you used?
 Please elaborate on your choices.
 Document the advantages and disadvantages of using the Random Forest for this use case.
 Do you think that the model performance is satisfactory?
 Give justification for your answer.
 (Bonus) - Relate the model performance to the client's financial performance with the introduction of the discount proposition.
 How much money could a client save with the use of the model?
 What assumptions did you make to come to this conclusion?

-How to solve this task: Sub-Task 1

-♦ Think of ways to evaluate a feature against a label.

-♦ Think of ways to add new features which would complement the already existing ones.

-♦ Think of feature granularity.

-♦ Remove unnecessary features.

-Sub-Task 2

-♦ Is this problem best represented as classification or regression?

-♦ What kind of model performance do you think is appropriate?

-♦ Most importantly how would you measure such a performance?

-♦ How would you tie business metrics such as profits or savings to the model performance?
 Task 4 - Findings & Recommendations

 Presenting your results and giving recommended actions to the client